 5.2 Product Images

 The Forced Swim Test, also known as Behavioral Despair test, models learned helplessness by subjecting the animal to a stressful environment (a cylinder filled with water) with no escape.
 The animal on the realization that there is no escape from its situation resigns by adopting an immobility posture and makes minimal effort only to keep its head above the water.
 On treatment with antidepressants, the animals show an increase in active escape behaviors.
-An animal that stops swimming behaviors early in the test is thought to be feeling hopelessness and is comparable to a human experiencing depressive symptom.
+An animal that stops swimming behaviors early in the test is thought to be feeling hopelessness and is comparable to a human experiencing depressive symptoms.
 The behavioral parameter used to screen antidepressant activities is based on the idea that stressful life events play a crucial role in leading to depression and related behaviors.

-The apparatus consists of transparent Plexiglas cylinder that is filled with water to a height that does not allow the subject to touch its paws or tails to the floor nor does it permit escape by climbing over the walls.
+The apparatus consists of a transparent Plexiglas cylinder that is filled with water to a height that does not allow the subject to touch its paws or tails to the floor nor does it permit escape by climbing over the walls.

 This test was first used and described by Roger D. Porsolt in the late 1970s in his several publications (Porsolt et al.,1977a, Porsolt et al.,1977b, Porsolt et al.,1978).
 Porsolt and his colleagues showed for the first time that rodents could be used as models of depressive states and could be sensitive to anti-depressant compounds.
 When doses of anti-depressants were administered before the forced swim test, Porsolt observed a decrease in behavioral despair and immobility of the animals (Porsolt et al.,1977a).
 In his later publication, Porsolt compared how different strains of mice behave in this test, with and without the administration of anti-depressive drugs (Porsolt et al.,1978).
-Since these initial papers, the FST has become a standard test for the evaluation of anti-depressive drugs and anti-depressive properties of new compounds.
+Since these initial papers, the FST has become a standard test for the evaluation of anti-depressive drugs and the anti-depressive properties of new compounds.